-A doctor with special training in bone conditions called an orthopedic surgeon can help you understand the best treatment for your baby.
-Until recently, many children with clubfoot had surgery to correct their condition.
+Your baby’s provider can help you understand the best treatment for your baby.
+Until recently, many children with clubfoot had surgery to correct the condition.
 Now, most children with clubfoot can be treated without surgery.

 Clubfoot treatment may include:

-- Stretching and casting (also called the Ponseti method).
+Stretching and casting (also called the Ponseti method).
 This is the most common treatment for clubfoot.
 It usually starts in the first 2 weeks of your baby’s life.
-For this treatment, your baby’s provider stretches your baby’s foot toward the correct position and then puts it in a cast.
+For this treatment, an orthopedic surgeon gently stretches your baby’s foot toward the correct position and then puts it in a long cast.
 The cast goes from your baby’s toes to his upper thigh.
-Every 4 to 7 days, your baby’s provider takes off the cast, moves your baby’s foot closer to the correct position and puts on a new cast.
-Before your baby gets his last cast, his provider may cut the heel cord.
+Every 4 to 7 days, your baby’s surgeon takes off the cast, moves your baby’s foot closer to the correct position and puts on a new cast.
+Before your baby gets his last cast, his surgeon may cut the heel cord (also called the Achilles tendon).
 This is the tendon that connects the heel to muscles in your baby’s calf.
-This allows the heel cord to grow to a normal length by the time the last cast comes off.This type of treatment usually fixes the problem in 2 to 3 months.
-After that, your baby can do stretching exercises to help keep his feet in the right position.
-He also may need to wear special shoes or a brace at night for a few years.
+Cutting the heel cord allows it to grow to a normal length by the time the last cast comes off.
+The cut is very small and does not require stitches.
+A new cast will be put on your baby’s leg to protect it as it heals.